Peter Kenilorea: Political career

 Under Kenilorea's leadership, the United Party held its plurality with 16 seats in the National Parliament after the 1980 election.
 The Independent Group and its 15 seats also supported Kenilorea, allowing for his re-election as prime minister.
 The opposition leader Solomon Mamaloni began raising policy issues that would cause disputes between the United Party and the independents.
 By 1981, the six independents that had been appointed to Kenilorea's government resigned their posts.
 That October, Kenilorea's government was dissolved after a motion of no confidence.
 Mamaloni succeeded Kenilorea as prime minister.

-Kenilorea returned as prime minister after the 1984 election, with 21 members of the National Parliament supporting for him and only 13 supporting Mamaloni.
+Kenilorea returned as prime minister after the 1984 election, with 21 members of the National Parliament supporting him and only 13 supporting Mamaloni.
 As prime minister, he organised the nation's provincial system of government and passed tribal land rights into law.
 Kenilorea served as prime minister until 1986.
 He resigned after being implicated in a financial scandal, and he was succeeded by his Deputy Prime Minister, Ezekiel Alebua.
 Kenilorea then became Minister of Foreign Affairs, serving in this role from 1988 to 1989 and from 1990 to 1993.

 When ethnic conflict broke out between two militant groups, the Malaita Eagle Force and the Isatabu Freedom Movement, Kenilorea was one of the leaders of peace talks in 2000.
 He was seen as a unifying figure who had the respect of both groups.
 Along with Paul Tovua, he became co-chairman of the peace talks.
 He then became chairman of the Peace Monitoring Council.
 From 2001 to 2010, Kenilorea was the Speaker of Parliament.
 He was a candidate for the post of Governor-General in mid-June 2004, but he received only 8 of 41 votes in Parliament, placing second behind Nathaniel Waena, who received 27 votes.
 He subsequently sought to return to the National Parliament and was an unsuccessful candidate in a by-election in East ꞌAreꞌare in August 2012.

 Death and legacy

 Kenilorea died on 24 February 2016 following a period of illness.
 His funeral was held in Honiara on 1 March, which was made a special public holiday as a national day of mourning.
-His body was lain in state in the parliament.
+His body had lain in state in the parliament.

 Kenilorea is recognised as the founding father of Solomon Islands.

 Kenilorea's son Peter Kenilorea Jr. was elected a member of parliament in April 2019.